vpoulailleau/python-dev-tools/README.rst

 * Simple linter

   * ``whatalinter a_python_file.py`` lints a_python_file.py
-  * output is compatible with the one of pycodestyle (formerly named pep8) for easy integration in text editors and IDE
+  * output is compatible with the one of flake8 for easy integration in text editors and IDE
   * based on